kiwi0fruit/breton/ceilidh-strip-the-willow.md

 Music:
 ======
+Music: 6/8 or 9/8 double jigs.
+E.g. "The Irish Washerwoman", "The Curlew", "The Jig of Slurs" for 6/8 and "Drops of Brandy" for 9/8.

 - Waxies Dargle – Jigs & Reel: Father O'Flyn / Irish Washerwoman / The Blackberry Blossom 4:43
 - Old Horned Sheep - Morrison Jig / Eight And Forty 3:52
 - Paddy O'connor & Friends – Morrison Jig / Merrily Kissed The Quaker 2:51 [зациклить]